amirsoleimani7/reverse_shell/README.md

 # reverse_shell
-reverse shell implementation for a network course
+reverse shell implementation using pythonfor a network course